 The Student Development Office will be informed of any forfeiture of parking privileges on campus.

 Interpretation and enforcement of Wheaton College parking regulations is a directive of the Parking Committee which is comprised of representatives from the Faculty, Staff, Student Government, Graduate Student Council, and Student Development.
 Throughout the year, the Parking Committee reviews current policies and creates new policies as needed.

 Any individual who receives a parking violation may submit a written appeal to the Parking Office within 5 business days of the violation date.
 After this period the right of appeal is forfeited.
 Student tickets that are not appealed or paid within five business days will be automatically billed to the students account.

-Parking appeals can be written on an Appeal form (available from the Parking Office) or submitted on the Intranet (accessible only from on campus.)
+Parking appeals can be written on an Appeal form (available from the Parking Office) or submitted here.

 A Student Appeals Board is formed each year for the purpose of reviewing student parking appeals.
 All decisions made by this board are final.